patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/wizard/design.md

 ![wizard review step](img/review-screen.png)

 1. **Review step**
 2. **Finish button**: on the last step of the wizard, the Next button is labeled Finish by default.
-This is a configurable choice and should be replaced by a more specific verb or verb-object word pair like “Create” or “Configure Networks,” when possible.
+This is a configurable choice and should be replaced by a more specific verb or verb-object word pair like “Create” or “Configure networks,” when possible.

 If it will take a long time (more than a few seconds) for changes to be applied, a progress screen is recommended.
-This can be constructed from a variation of the empty state pattern by embedding a progress bar and appropriate messaging within the body of the wizard.
+This can be constructed from a variation of the [empty state](design-guidelines/usage-and-behavior/empty-state) pattern by embedding a progress bar and appropriate messaging within the body of the wizard.

 ![progress screen](img/progress-screen.png)